 Opinion and Order in the Action Against the United States in the Court of Federal Claims

-An abbreviated summary of the most recent events in this matter is included in this report.
+Only an abbreviated summary of the conclusion to this matter is included in this report.
 A detailed timeline of this litigation from its inception is provided in the prior 37th Status Report.